Information

 Paragraphs

-The default paragraph font size used by the Design System is 19px on larger screens and 16px on smaller screens.
+The default body paragraph font size is 16px on smaller screens and 19px on larger screens.

 Sample HTML